ChamodiMadara/DiabetesPredictionAnalysis/README.md

 # **DiabetesPredictionAnalysis**

 A Python-based project for analyzing diabetes risk factors and predicting diagnoses.
-This repository includes a clinical dataset and a detailed Jupyter Notebook for data exploration, feature analysis, and predictive modeling.
+This repository includes a clinical dataset and a detailed Jupyter Notebook for data preprocessing, detailed visualization, and exploration of the dataset.
+The project aims to understand the dataset thoroughly and gain insights into how the features may impact model building and predictions.

 ---